 Despite the unification of procedural rules for Switzerland, the organization of the judiciary remains in the hands of the cantons.
 Federal law mandates cantons to provide for a two-instance judiciary system: a first instance and the second, appellate instance.
 For limited cases, a sole cantonal instance is sufficient.
 In larger cantons, there are several courts of first instance, one for each district.
-In smaller cantons, there is often one court for the entire canton.
+In smaller cantons, there is often one court of first instance for the entire canton.

 The SCCP grants the cantons the option to establish a specialized commercial court (in German: Handelsgericht; in French: Cour commerciale).
-Four German-speaking cantons - Zurich, Bern, St. Gallen, and Aargau - have established such a court.
+Four German-speaking cantons-Zurich, Bern, St. Gallen, and Aargau-have established such a court.

-This court forms part of the cantonal high court and serves as a court of first and sole instance for commercial matters.
-In practice, most international commercial disputes falling within the jurisdiction of the canton are brought before such commercial courts.
-Many cantons also have established other specialized courts, such as labor courts and/or landlord and tenant law courts.
+This commercial court forms part of the cantonal high court and serves as a court of first and sole instance for commercial matters.
+In practice, most international commercial disputes falling within the jurisdiction of these cantons are brought before such commercial courts.
+Many cantons also have established other specialized courts, such as labor courts and/or landlord/tenant courts, many serve as courts of first instance.

-Judges in Switzerland are elected either by the people, the (cantonal or federal) parliament, the government, or by a particular voting committee upon nomination of the political parties represented in the (cantonal or federal) government.
+Judges in Switzerland are elected either by the people, the (cantonal or federal) parliament, the government, or by a particular voting committee upon nomination by the political parties represented in the (cantonal or federal) government.
 A few cantons require the judges to have received legal education.
-Lay judges are common in lower courts and conciliation authorities in smaller cantons.
+Lay judges are common in courts of first instance and conciliation authorities in smaller cantons.
 Law clerks with legal training are always part of the court's composition.